MicrosoftEdge/MSEdgeExplainers/LocalFolder/explainer.md

     }
 ```

 Alternatively, contents in LocalFolder can be deleted by calling `remove()` on file and directory handles directory.
+Again, the entry itself will not be deleted, but its contents will be.

 ```JS
     let localStorage = await opfsRoot.getDirectoryHandle("microsoft_store_app_local_folder_APPID.37853FC22B2CE_6rarf9sa4v8jt", {create: false});